About the Program

 The Department of Theology and Philosophy’s theology program exists to equip and encourage undergraduate students to become effective and faithful theologians, well-prepared for further theological education as well as for service to the Church, by developing in them suitable analytical, reflective, and expressive skills and bringing them into fruitful engagement with a broad range of theological resources as they learn to apply Christian theology to contemporary issues.

-- Through the General Studies courses, the theology program seeks to prepare all undergraduate students to demonstrate an understanding of the essential components of theological reflection and an ability to give thoughtful consideration to current and historical issues in the light of the Church’s Scriptures and traditions.
+- Through the General Education courses, the theology program seeks to prepare all undergraduate students to demonstrate an understanding of the essential components of theological reflection and an ability to give thoughtful consideration to current and historical issues in the light of the Church’s Scriptures and traditions.
 Graduates should be able to articulate a Christian worldview of truth and life and apply biblically-based ethical reasoning skills to problems.

 - The theology program will cultivate collegial scholarship for faithful engagement with students, the Church, and the academy.